-16.4 Facilitate and share best practices with local commu Organizational Objectives: ✓ Assist communities with obtaining and managing grants for public infrastructure. ✓ Identify / sponsor grant writing training programs to enhance capacity in the region. ✓ Identify land use planning, permitting and technical issues affecting economic development within the region. ✓ Provide forums for communication among counties, cities, agencies to address economic development concerns.
-Regional Objectives: ✓ Encourage main street revitalization and historic preservation through participation in main street programs or district associations. ✓ Support the completion of planning activities and processes at the local and regional scale to prepare for development and apply for funding opportunities. ✓ Encourage environmental restoration, redevelopment and marketing of industrial sites with potential to expand site selection opportunities in the region. ✓ Engage legislators and business advocates in discussion of options to change land use regulations and permitting requirements. ace in terms of accessing high-speed internet? rays.
-Cell hotspots are also limited. raphy and topography. those funds would be awarded its significant funds for our on.
-Much interest in using new federal \$ but RDOF award
+- ✓ Assist communities with obtaining and managing grants for public infrastructure. - ✓ Identify / sponsor grant writing training programs to enhance capacity in the region. - ✓ Identify land use planning, permitting and technical issues affecting economic development within the region. - ✓ Provide forums for communication among counties, cities, agencies to address economic development concerns.

+- ✓ Encourage main street revitalization and historic preservation through participation in main street programs or district associations. - ✓ Support the completion of planning activities and processes at the local and regional scale to prepare for development and apply for funding opportunities. - ✓ Encourage environmental restoration, redevelopment and marketing of industrial sites with potential to expand site selection opportunities in the region. - ✓ Engage legislators and business advocates in discussion of options to change land use regulations and permitting requirements.

+What barriers do citizens in Region Nine face in terms of accessing high-speed internet?